Beep. Beep. Beep.

 Enter the military.
 As CBC News reports, concerns about the noises prompted the Department of National Defense to send an aircraft to investigate.
 But despite an hours-long acoustic search using high-tech sensors, the surveillance has turned up nothing but whales and walruses.

-“We don’t have a single clue,” Paul Quassa, a member of the legislative assembly of Nunavut, the newest and most remote province of Canada, tells the CBC’s Jimmy Thompson.
+“We don’t have a single clue,” Paul Quassa, a member of the legislative assembly of Nunavut, the newest and most remote territory of Canada, tells the CBC’s Jimmy Thompson.
 Local hunters tell Thompson that the sounds have made whales, seals and other marine mammals scarce in an area usually known for its abundance of creatures.
 Given the animals’ sensitivity to and reliance on sound—much marine life uses sound to navigate and communicate—it’s no wonder that a sound that can be heard from the ocean floor is scaring them away.

 For now, the origin of the pinging still remains a mystery.
 But this isn't the first time confounding sounds have come from the sea floor.
 In 2014, a weird underwater quacking first detected by submarines 50 years prior was finally identified as noises from Antarctic minke whales.